 Micro-influencers often have smaller but more niche audiences.
 So in most cases, they are perceived as subject matter experts.
-Which is why it’s no surprise that brands partner with micro-influencers 10x more than mega-influencers.
+This is why it’s no surprise that brands partner with micro-influencers 10x more than mega-influencers.
 (See also: it’s more affordable)

 The chance to collaborate with a creator that has a specific set of interests (similar to that of your target persona’s) is a way to laser focus on your ideal customers.
 What’s more: Data from the Digital Marketing Institute shows that 49% of consumers depend on influencer recommendations.
 So instead of throwing spaghetti at the wall to see what sticks, you can focus your efforts and maximize the ROI of your marketing efforts.

 Back in the day, customers knew only what brands told them.
 Today, the customers are the ones in charge.
 Today, endless access to information gives customers the power to select a brand based on everything from price to ship times to their values and beliefs.

 Earning the trust of your customers is a prerequisite for business growth.
 As stated in the 2021 Edelman Trust Barometer Special Report, 61% of respondents are prepared to advocate if they fully trust a brand, 57% are ready to purchase a new product or service, and 31% are willing to share personal data or participate in activities sponsored by the brand.

 Unlike other forms of Shopify advertising, influencer marketing is built on the trust customers have in the creators they follow on social media.
 Google found that 4 in 10 Millennials say their favorite influencer understands them better than their friends.